alundgren/Irudd.Expenses/ui/irudd-expenses-ui/README.md

 Specifically:
 > ng new irudd-expenses-ui --inline-style=false --inline-template=false --routing=true --skip-git=true --style=scss

+## Environment settings

+- apiBaseUrl: Base url of the backend api (Example: https://localhost:7241 for local development or something like https://api.expenses@example.org in production.)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.